davidtorosyan/ti-js/CONTRIBUTING.md

 while web has to do `require('ti-js/dist/web/ti')` - we can only define one default output path.

 ### I/O

+Input and output is mostly handled by [iolib.ts](src/evaluate/helper/iolib.ts).

+Currently this supports using DOM elements for IO, but not anything like a real calculator.
+This will need to be revamped in order to support real programs.

 ### Character encoding